 Drones have become increasingly popular over the past few years.
-In addition to playing with them for fun, they are used to take aerial photos of homes for real estate listings, survey tracts of land, even find where farmers may be illegally growing narcotics!
+In addition to playing with them for fun, they are used for taking aerial photos of homes for real estate listings, surveying tracts of land, and even finding where farmers may be illegally growing narcotics!
 Nevertheless, these flying objects have the potential to cause problems, not only in terms of privacy (using them to take pictures of people and private property without consent) but also in terms of air safety.
 Drone operators do not need to file flight plans before using them, but aircraft operators do.
 Without flight planes established, drones have the potential of running into aircraft and causing a crash.
 To help prevent these kinds of scenarios, some states have enacted laws that regulate the use of drones.

 Additionally, there are federal policies that regulate the use of drones.
 You can only operate a drone at 400 feet in the air or lower because once you pass 400 feet, you are in air space that is tightly regulated by the Federal Aviation Administration (FAA).
 You must keep the drone within your line of sight so that you can see it at all times and carry a drone registration with you while operating it.
 Federal law does require that, as of 2018, drone operators register their drones with the federal government and obtain a license.
 There are other federal regulations for the operation of a drone, and new legislation is passed somewhat regularly.

 If you have a drone, check your state and local laws to make sure that you are in full compliance; doing so now can save you legal trouble later.
 Remember that these laws are designed to protect people’s privacy and to ensure public safety.
 Using a drone can be much fun and also very helpful for many occupations (such as realtor and land surveyor), but landing a fine or other legal issues will quickly end the fun.

 Drone Restricts Use In State Parks And Wildlife Areas

 Drone Allow Law Enforement Use

 Drone Issues Drone Specefic Criminal Offenses